jenizar/846-frontend/README.md

 ↪ Create pull requests to `develop` after a feature or bugfix is completed — add an appropriate reviewer who will merge the PR after reviewing. `master` always contains the latest release which should be used in production and for creating new sites.

+### Backend Repository
+The backend repository can be found here: https://github.com/949mac/846-backend

 ## Linting and Code Styling
 * EditorConfig support for .editorconifg file
 * ESLint to lint JavaScript